erentaskiran/koinon/DATABASE_SCHEMA.md

   ON books FOR SELECT
   USING (auth.role() = 'authenticated');

--- Allow all authenticated users to insert/update books (for syncing) CREATE POLICY "Authenticated users can insert books" ON books FOR INSERT
+-- Allow all authenticated users to insert/update books CREATE POLICY "Authenticated users can insert books" ON books FOR INSERT
   WITH CHECK (auth.role() = 'authenticated');